Personal Injury and Wrongful Death

 Proving that an existing injury was aggravated by a slip and fall accident can be tricky, but it’s not impossible.
 Insurance companies like to use pre-existing injuries as a mitigating factor to reduce the amount of your settlement.
 The key to overcoming this issue is to gather as much evidence as possible to support your case.
 This might include medical records documenting the pre-existing injury, testimony from doctors or physical therapists about the additional damage caused by the fall, and witness statements testifying to the fact that your condition worsened after the accident.

 The bottom line is that you have the right to seek compensation for an injury that was worsened by a slip-and-fall accident—but it will likely require the help of a seasoned personal injury attorney to ensure you get the full compensation you’re entitled to receive.
 Our legal team can help.
-Contact us today to schedule a free consultation.
+Contact us today to schedule a free consultation after intake and initial case review.

 Published by